Comparing the influence of Atlantic Multidecadal Variability and spring soil moisture on European summer heat waves: Data and methods

 \subsubsection{Threshold-based definition}

 We call the first definition that we use \textit{threshold-based definition} as it relies on two temperature thresholds.
-According to this definition \cite{lau_model_2012, ruprich-robert_impacts_2018, qasmi_modulation_2021}, an heat wave event is a group of days that satisfies the three following conditions: \begin{enumerate} \item[(i)] $T_{\textrm{max}}$ must exceed $T_1$ for at least 3 consecutive days, \item[(ii)] $T_{\textrm{max}}$ averaged over the entire event must exceed $T_1$ and \item[(iii)] $T_{\textrm{max}}$ on each day of the event must exceed $T_2$. \end{enumerate} where $ T_{\textrm{max}}$ is the daily maximum 2-meter air temperature and $T_1$ and $T_2$ are two temperature thresholds corresponding, respectively, to the 90th and 75th percentile of the local June-July-August (JJA) $T_{\textrm{max}}$ distribution built from the $T_{\textrm{max}}$ values of all members of the AMV+ and AMV- simulations (for each model).
+It was first introduced in \cite{lau_model_2012} and has been used in \cite{qasmi_modulation_2021} and \cite{ruprich-robert_impacts_2018} to study the influence of the AMV on heat waves in Europe and North America respectively.
+Using this definition enables us to compare our results with \cite{qasmi_modulation_2021}, which used an earlier version of the CNRM and EC-Earth models.
+According to this definition, a heat wave event is a group of days that satisfies the following three conditions: \begin{enumerate} \item[(i)] $T_{\textrm{max}}$ must exceed $T_1$ for at least 3 consecutive days, \item[(ii)] $T_{\textrm{max}}$ averaged over the entire event must exceed $T_1$ and \item[(iii)] $T_{\textrm{max}}$ on each day of the event must exceed $T_2$. \end{enumerate} where $ T_{\textrm{max}}$ is the daily maximum 2-meter air temperature and $T_1$ and $T_2$ are two temperature thresholds corresponding respectively to the 90th and 75th percentile of the local June-July-August (JJA) $T_{\textrm{max}}$ distribution built from the $T_{\textrm{max}}$ values of all members of the AMV+ and AMV- simulations (for each model).
 This definition is location-dependent, since the $T_{\textrm{max}}$ distribution varies with latitude and longitude.
 For each grid point, we count the number of heat wave days in each year.
-In this study we are interested at the response, in terms of heat wave days per year, to an AMV-forcing.
-We will first look at the mean difference between AMV+ and AMV- for each model in \cref{sec:AMV-sm-typical} and then we condition on the most extreme years which have the highest number of heat wave days in \cref{sec:AMV-sm_rare}.
+In this study, we are interested in the response, in terms of heat wave days per year, to an AMV-forcing.
+In \cref{sec:AMV-sm-typical}, we consider the mean difference between AMV+ and AMV- for each model, and in \cref{sec:AMV-sm_rare}, we condition on the most extreme years, i.e., the ones with the highest number of heat wave days.
+We make the choice of defining a heat wave by the absolute temperature during the summer and not on the location-dependent anomaly.
+Our choice is more relevant for those health impacts which are caused by the absolute temperature and not the anomaly.
+On the other hand, the alternative choice of using use the temperature anomaly might be more suited for some ecosystems or agricultural impacts.